MUEXLY/arrhenius_rate/README.md

 ./vineyard.sh config.json
 ```

 This will perform an NEB run for vacancy hopping in Si, writing both the Vineyard prefactor and energy barrier to `rate.txt`.
+Details about the calculation of the prefactor calculation are in [vineyard.pdf](https://github.com/jwjeffr/vineyard_prefactor/blob/main/vineyard.pdf).

 ##